sithmel/Do-androids-dream-of-electric-duck/README.md

 ---
 ### Iterables advantages
 Let's recap iterables advantage:
 - you don't need to store a sequence in memory.
-They can be used to work on enormous amount of data.
+They can be used to work on any amount of data.
 - In some case are faster than array, because they don't allocate memory for new arrays when mapping/filtering
 - they are part of the js api: Promise.all takes an iterable, spread operator takes an iterable, for .. of, Map/Set constructor takes iterables, and return iterables (keys, values methods).
 - readable and elegant

-There are also some disadvantage:
+There are also some disadvantages:
 - some operation, that rely on having the data in memory is awkward: sorting, shuffling for example
 - direct access using an index is not allowed